alcstat/Sentiment-Analysis-for-Persian-Text/README.md

     ##  Positive Negative
     ##  0.9286314 0.7224118

+# Vector Space Classifier

-The second classifier is based on vector space models.
+The second classifier is based on Vector Space models.
 We are going to build such a classifier in the following lines of code.
 Based on the Vector Space approach and the dictionary that we have just built, we are going to turn each comment within the whole body of text which is called corpus into two quantities.
 The first is the summation of positive weights of all the words appeared within each comment, and the second one is the summation of negative weights.

 ``` r
 ExtractFeatures <- function(corpus, dict){